Who is funding fossil fuel expansion? – DW – 11/12/2024

 Research from think tank Carbon Tracker shows that while some big oil and gas companies are planning production to peak or decline in the long term, there's a general trend toward increasing it in the short term.

-So, what's driving this expansion and how will it impact the climate?
+So, what's driving this expansion, and what impact will it have on the climate?

 Fossil fuel expansion is widespread